rabbitmq/ra/doc/STATEMACHINE.md

 is created.
 It takes an arbitrary map of configuration parameters.

 `apply/4` is the primary function that is called for every command in the raft log.
-It takes the raft index (more on that later), a command, a list of effects and the current state and either returns the new state and a list of effects (more on effects later) or the new state, effects _and_ a reply that can be returned to the caller _if_ they issued a synchronous call (see: `ra:send_and_await_consensus`).
+It takes a meta data map containing the raft index and term (more on that later), a command, a list of effects and the current state and either returns the new state and a list of effects (more on effects later) or the new state, effects _and_ a reply that can be returned to the caller _if_ they issued a synchronous call (see: `ra:send_and_await_consensus`).